 Dried Fruit vs. Fresh Fruit: 5 Things to Know

-Drying concentrates natural sugars within fruit, and sometimes sweeteners are mixed in during this process.
-When this happens, you could stumble into Candy Land without realizing it.
-Sweetened dried mango (80 percent of calories from sugar) surpasses licorice sticks (45 percent of calories from sugar) in sugar content, and a mere puddle of the Candy Land melted milk chocolate (66 percent of calories from sugar).
+In sugar content, sweetened dried mango (83 percent of calories from sugar) surpasses licorice sticks (60 percent of calories from sugar) which eclipse milk chocolate (39 percent of calories from sugar).
 To cut down on added sugar, go for unsweetened varieties of dried fruit.

-2. Dried fruit triggers fructose fears.
+2. Dried fruit triggers fructose fears

 Fructose is found naturally in fruit and honey.
 Its presence may make some approach dried fruit with caution.
-But, don’t get swept up in fearing fructose.
+But, don’t get swept up in the fear of fructose.
 It’s a sugar and, like all sugar, should be enjoyed in moderation… which brings us to the next point.

-3. Portion distortion is easy with dried fruit.
+3. Portion distortion is easy with dried fruit

-4. Dried fruit can contain sulfites.
+4. Dried fruit can contain sulfites

-Sulfites and its chemical cousins (think: potassium sulfite, sulfur dioxide, etc.) are often used as preservatives in dried fruits.
+Sulfites and their chemical cousins (think: potassium sulfite, sulfur dioxide, etc.) are often used as preservatives in dried fruits.
 Sulfites can trigger allergic reactions, so if you or someone you love has an allergy or sensitivity to sulfites, always check the ingredient list on dried fruits.

-5. Not all drying methods are equal.
+5. Not all drying methods are equal